forestdb/forestdb.org/models/2025-problang-metaphor.md

 graceful and majestic as we do for large in the pragmatic listener predictions (see below).
-This disparity can be attributed to the featureSetPrior, which itself privileges the four combinations which include the large feature over the sets of four which include the graceful and majestic features, especially in the whale category
+This disparity can be attributed to the featureSetPrior, which itself privileges the four combinations which include the large feature over the sets of four which include the graceful and majestic features, especially in the whale category.

 ~~~~ norun
 // John could either be a whale or a person.